 What does solar cost in Lancaster?

 Installation costs in and around Lancaster reflect the wider Lancashire market.
-Based on MCS data for 2026:
+Based on industry data for 2026:

 - 4kW system (3-bed semi): £5,500–£8,200 installed